-SUMMARY: At the end of March, while most of the country is not experiencing relative wetness levels above average for this time of year, some areas through central and southern England are still experiencing higher than average relative wetness.
+SUMMARY: At the end of April, most of the country is not experiencing relative wetness levels above average for this time of year.

 Relative Wetness

 Relative Dryness

 - The relative dryness map highlights areas where current estimates of subsurface water storage (from the G2G hydrological model, calculated for the last day of last month) are particularly low. - The map indicates areas where the ground is dry compared to the monthly average storage (for the period 1981 to 2010), and shows this relative to the historical minimum storage level (for 1971 to 2010). - Relative dryness calculation: $R_d$ (%) = $\frac{(S{average} S)}{(S{average} S{min})} \times 100$ - = (average storage for this month storage at end of last month) x 100 (average storage for this month - historical minimum storage) - A value of $R_d = 100$ shows that a region is very dry, and indicates that the storage is as low as the minimum value ever estimated by the model for this month. - A value of $R_d = 0$ indicates that the storage in the region matches the monthly average value.
 Negative relative dryness values will show up as part of the relative wetness map. - The map does not provide a drought forecast.
 A lack of rainfall in the high 'relative dryness' areas could lead to (or prolong) a drought.